NIA Health Disparities Objectives

 - The Resource Centers for Minority Aging Research (RCMAR) represent a long-standing program established to enhance the diversity of the aging research workforce by mentoring promising scientists from under-represented groups for sustained careers in aging research.
 RCMAR Centers have a long track record of supporting the study of aging in diverse communities, which is a core component of the RCMAR mission.
 The program was expanded to address Alzheimer’s disease (AD) and AD related dementias (ADRD), given rising cases of the diseases due to world-wide increases in the older adult population, the disproportionate burden in communities of color, and the need for a strong, diverse workforce to tackle this pressing challenge.

 - NIA strongly supports NIH’s UNITE initiative, NIH to end structural racism and racial inequities in biomedical and behavioral research.
-Through UNITE, NIA and the broader NIH will work together to identify short- and long-term actions to combat structural racism — in which public policies, institutional practices, cultural representations, and other norms culminate in various, often reinforcing ways to perpetuate racial group inequity — at NIH, in our grantee institutions, and beyond.
+Through UNITE, NIA and the broader NIH will work together to identify short- and long-term actions to combat structural racism — in which public policies, institutional practices, cultural representations, and other norms culminate in various, often reinforcing ways to perpetuate racial group inequity — at NIH, in our grant recipient institutions, and beyond.

 - NIA also invests in a number of programs to enhance the pipeline of training and career development.
 Some highlights of that investment include the Medicine, Science, Technology, Engineering, and Mathematics (MSTEM) program, designed to enhance diversity in undergraduate science education, and the NIA diversity supplement program to foster a diversity of scientists at multiple levels of training.
 The Butler-Williams Scholars Program provides opportunities for junior faculty and researchers new to the field to learn more about aging research and find ways to address health disparities among older adults.